mehdibaha/INSAGrade/INSAVentil/README.md

 # Stack
 Beautiful client written in Python (with love <3).

-Minimalistic server written in PHP (chosen for its simplicity, and because I only have a LAMP server) using MySQL.
+Minimalistic server written in PHP (chosen for its simplicity, and because I only have a LAMP server)